 Dry eye is one of the most common reasons to visit an ophthalmologist.
-It is estimated that around 75% of people worldwide suffer from some dry eye at some point in their life.
+It is estimated that around 75% of people worldwide suffer from dry eye at some point in their life.

 What causes dry eye?